jpdevries/a11y-quiz/README.md

 In an effort to be mindful of user bandwidth, jQuery is only loaded if native `new FormData().entries()` support detection&nbsp;fails.

+## CDN Fallback
+If jQuery is needed it will be loaded from `code.jquery.com`.
+If the CDN is unreachable an "h5bp style" fallback is used to load jQuery&nbsp;locally.
+This helps keeps the asynchronous experience accessible even if the CDN is blocked or&nbsp;down.

 ## Synchronous Endpoints
 A simple Node backend, `server.js`, is used to support plain HTML.
 The `<form action>` will post data to a `/score` endpoint.
 Users will be taken to a new page at `/score` and presented with their score along with a link to play&nbsp;again.